 "BARHAM, a parish in the hundred of Bosmere and Claydon, in the county of Suffolk, 4 miles to the N. of Ipswich, its post town.
 It lies on the E. bank of the river Gipping, which is navigable.
 The living is a rectory* in the diocese of Norwich, of the value of £342, in the gift of F.W.
 Schreiber, Esq.
 The church is dedicated to St. Mary.
 The parish contains the union workhouse for the hundred.
 The principal residence is Barham Hall."

 Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

-Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches
+Descriptions and photographs of churches in the parish may be found in Simon Knott's Suffolk Churches.

+You can see the administrative areas in which Barham has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference TM137510 (Lat/Lon: 52.115957, 1.119859), Barham which are provided by:
+You can see maps centred on OS grid reference TM137517 (Lat/Lon: 52.122052, 1.119833), Barham which are provided by:

 - Google Maps